Community-level Contagion among Diverse Financial Assets: Related Works

 As a common method for measuring contagion, Tugba et al. \cite{bas24} also used the VAR model for their research.
 In this study, they investigated the shock spillovers between cryptocurrencies, technology stocks, US ETFs and NFTs from March 2018 to September 2021.
 Their study assessed contagion both within and across different types of investment vehicle.
 The results showed that contagion primarily occurs within the same investment type since most contagion links are found among assets of the same type.
 However, these contagions do appear between technology stocks and US ETFs, while very little spillover is found between cryptocurrencies and traditional assets.
 In addition, NFTs show no contagion with other investment types.
+Focusing on a different aspect of contagion, Giudici and Pagnottoni in \cite{giu19} calculated the total spillover index (TSI) and directional spillover indices (DSI) using the Kwiatkowski–Phillips–Schmidt–Shin (KPPS) forecast error variance decompositions to examine hourly Bitcoin return spillovers among 5 cryptocurrency exchanges between July 2017 and June 2018.
+They emphasized that the spillovers among these exchanges constantly change over time.
+Remarkably, Bitfinex and Gemini exchanges are identified as leaders in price formation, transmitting return spillovers to the rest, while Bittrex tends to be a follower, receiving shocks from the others.